 Director: Susanne Bier

-Stars: Sandra Bullock, Trevante Rhodes, John Malkovich
+Cast: Sandra Bullock, Trevante Rhodes, John Malkovich

 If you see it, you die.
 A post-apocalyptic horror-thriller that will send you to the gripping edge of your seat.
 Bird Box is not everyone’s forte, and it will come out as a surprise that this thriller is one of the films directed by women.
 The concept may seem similar to that of A Quiet Place, where one has to lose the use of one of their senses to survive, but here the most crucial sense of sight is at stake.
 One must keep their eyes covered to prevent the creature from taking the form of their worst fears because right now, survival is the key.